pond/dnd/party_ripa/journals/campaign_7/act_2/part_21.md

 * Find Simera
 * Free the mage, with help from Simera personally or using information she has
-* Talk to Minos about the plan to take down the king
+* Talk to Mynos about the plan to take down the king
 * Infiltrate and do it (dispatch the templars?)

 ...persuasion: Arturo wins the day with 28 and we manage to find people who might know more about Simera's location.
 She's been on a vendetta lately!
 Talking about how a dwarf syndicate that needs to be taken down; it has been trading in sex slaves; she knows where they are operating from, a grim trail of bodies of dead too-young people who had been forced to work for them.
 A performance space called "**The Notorious**" is at the centre of that.
 But it can't be accessed from the underground; it's off the main parade in the noble's area.